Hiring Circle meets Simon Tilley, MD, Head of Financial Sponsor Coverage at Stephens

 Life as a junior in investment banking can be tough.
 You work long hours, you can be juggling numerous projects and have constant demands on your time both at work and from friends and family.
 But banking is an excellent training ground, laying the foundations for numerous career options further down the line.
 Indeed, many candidates we speak to strive to move to the buyside as the preconception is, rightly or wrongly, that this career path will suit them better.

 But the role of an advisor evolves with seniority and whilst PE may be the perfect career for some, it doesn’t always offer what some candidates are actually looking for and the path to an advisory MD may be a more fulfilling route.

-Hiring Circle’s Georgie Banfield recently spoke to Simon Tilley, MD at Stephens and Head of Financial Sponsor Coverage in Europe, who over the course of his approaching 30-year career has had an excellent insight into life on both the sell- and the buy- side.
+In February 2022 Hiring Circle’s Georgie Banfield spoke to Simon Tilley, MD at Stephens and Head of Financial Sponsor Coverage in Europe, who over the course of his approaching 30-year career has had an excellent insight into life on both the sell- and the buy- side.

 The past year was both a challenging and rewarding year for many.
 How was 2021 for Stephens?

 2021 was a very positive year for growth at Stephens.
 The transatlantic investment banking business experienced strong growth in dealflow, revenues and headcount.
 We’ve worked on some market-leading transactions including plenty of transatlantic deals that have seen colleagues in Europe and the US working closely together to deliver great client outcomes.
 In terms of growing the UK team specifically, we have welcomed some fantastic new colleagues into the London office over the course of 2021 at all levels, including graduates and Analysts, with more to come over the coming weeks and months.